For Writers

 Copyright

-At the United States Copyright office site you can search to see if you works have been registered (some publishers do, some don’t) and if not, fill out the forms to register them yourself.
+At the United States Copyright Office site you can search to see if your works have been registered (some publishers do, some don’t) and if not, fill out the forms to register them yourself.
 There is a fee, but the process is pretty simple.
 Copyright exists as soon as you create something, but there are benefits to having things registered.

 Grammar